15Dkatz/ReactJS_VideoGuides/README.md

-# ReactJS and Redux - Mastering Web apps
+# ReactJS and Redux - Mastering Web Apps
 "React JS and Redux - Mastering Web Apps": Official guide repo used to accompany video lessons.

 This provides the completed projects for: